systemd/systemd/docs/ENVIRONMENT.md

   useful for debugging, in order to test generators and other code against specific kernel command lines.

+* `$SYSTEMD_IN_INITRD` — takes a boolean.
+If set, overrides initrd detection.
+  This is useful for debugging and testing initrd-only programs in the main system.

 * `$SYSTEMD_BUS_TIMEOUT=SECS` — specifies the maximum time to wait for method call completion.
 If no time unit is specified, assumes seconds.
 The usual other units are understood, too (us, ms, s, min, h, d, w, month, y).
 If it is not set or set